 - You suffered measurable damages as a result.

-How Long Do Personal Injury Cases Take to Settle?
+How Long Do Personal Injury Cases Take to Settle in Decatur, IL?

 Most personal injury cases end with settlement negotiations.
 It is usually not in either party’s best interests to allow a case to drag on for long; the longer a case takes to resolve, the higher both parties’ legal fees become.
 During settlement negotiations, a defendant may be willing to pay more than expected just to have the case out of the way while a plaintiff may be willing to settle for less in exchange for a speedy resolution while facing mounting economic issues from his or her injury.